blockseblock-labs/India-Accelerator-OpenXAI-2025/README.md

 ✔ Collaborate with peers and mentors
 ✔ Develop problem-solving and coding skills

 ---

-## 📸 Screenshots / Demo

-_Add screenshots, video demos, or deployment links here once available._

----

 ## 🤝 Contributing

-If you’d like to contribute:

 1. Fork the repo
-2. Create a new branch (`feature-xyz`)
+2. Create a new branch
 3. Commit your changes
 4. Push and create a pull request